lapalisse/FlexTimer/README.md

   - Choose between catch up when you missed a tick or no catch up
   - Choose between remove a timer when finished or deactivate
 - C++ interface
-- Synchronizing two timers (ex: A happens 10ms after B)
+- Synchronizing two timers (ex: A happens 10ms after B, always)
 - 64-bit precision for delays (having big and small granularity at the same time)
 - Make it more precise (it's already not bad at all with a fine granularity)
 - Modify a timer: already possible
   - Being able to start at some time, stop at some time...
 - Make it suitable for multithreading: no: not needed: you don't want to
-- have "system" timers for special/internal use: no really needed
+- have "system" timers for special/internal use: not really needed

 Some of these features sound like something really advanced: I would implement them in some kind of "Event" library and keep the FlexTimer simple!